memgraph/documentation/pages/getting-started/install-memgraph/direct-download-links.md

----
-id: direct-download-links
-title: Memgraph direct download links
+# Memgraph direct download links
-sidebar_label: Direct download links
----

 You can download all of the MemgraphDB packages from the [Memgraph download hub](https://memgraph.com/download/).
 If you need direct links for the latest